The primary requirements for coaching high school sports in California are:

 We cannot always fill our coaching positions prior to the season.
 How do we get coaches certified when someone is hired at the last moment?

 The CIF Bylaw and the Education Code allows for this common situation.
 A school/district may hire a coach that is not certified, but only for one sports season.
 The coach must complete the certification before they can coach another season and/or a second sport.
 The State law (SB39) allows for this one sports season exception in the case of an emergency.
 Because there are online options for same day certification, it should be a rare situation when this exception is utilized.

 If I completed and passed the former CIF/ASEP Coaching Education program, do I have to retake the class?

-Do I have to renew my Concussion certification?
+Do I have to renew my Concussion and Sudden Cardiac Arrest (SCA) certification?

-Yes, the Concussion course renewal is directly tied to the renewal date for your First Aid/CPR.
+Yes, Concussion and SCA course renewals are directly tied to the renewal date for your First Aid/CPR.
 Whenever you renew your First Aid/CPR, you should retake a sports specific concussion course.
-NFHS offers a FREE course titled, Concussion in Sports.
+NFHS offers a FREE courses titled, Concussion in Sports and Sudden Cardiac Arrest.